SrDry/srdry.github.io/README.md

-Welcome to my first exercice for Frontend Mentor!
+Welcome to my first experiences coding with HYML & CSS!

 Feel free to comment any changes that will help me code better!